Future Whey vs Hydrolysed Collagen

 Future Whey is very high in essential amino acids and Glutamine, with each serving containing more essential amino acids and branched-chain amino acids (BCAAs) than whey protein.
 Around 27% of Future Whey is BCAAs and 53% is pure essential amino acids (EAAs).

 Hydrolysed collagen on the other hand is very high in Glycine (around 20%!) and contains a high proportion of “non-essential” amino acids like Proline and Alanine.
-Notably, only 7% of Hydrolysed Collagen is BCAAs and has around 16% EAAs.
+Notably, only 7% of hydrolysed collagen is BCAAs and has around 16% EAAs.

 Collagen also has high levels of Glutamic Acid (like Whey), however, Future Whey uses L Glutamine, which is much more commonly associated with improving performance and recovery.
 Glutamic Acid has little association with this, hence why it is rarely used in supplementation unless naturally occurring.